amritrajpaul/TheDailySnap/README.md

 ## 🔧 Configuration

 ### RSS Sources
-The application aggregates news from 20+ Indian media outlets including:
+The application aggregates news from Indian and international media outlets including:
 - The Hindu
 - Indian Express
 - Times of India
 - Hindustan Times
 - NDTV
 - Economic Times
+- BBC World
+- CNN
+- Al Jazeera
 - And more...

 ### Content Categories